yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 From the perspective of advertising sales, it is not realistic for OP-implemented media or advertising agencies to force advertisers to implement OP on their websites or ad data when proposing advertising on OP-implemented media.

-This is something I can confidently say based on my own experience as an advertising professional for over 30 years.
+This is based on my own experience of more than 30 years in advertising.

 As a realistic solution until OP becomes widespread, I hope OP-CIP will consider this idea.